While I love giving tours of San Francisco, my hometown, sometimes I need to escape the city and connect with nature.

 For those who don't have a car or prefer to let someone else do the driving, opt for taking a Yosemite bus tour.

 If you can get to the park yourself, there are guided tours you can take starting from Yosemite.
-For example, you can take a guided Yosemite Day Hike from Glacier Point
+For example, you can take a guided Yosemite Day Hike from Glacier Point.

-If you are visiting in the winter season, let a guide take you to the locations that are open instead of figuring out on your own where you can and cannot go.
+In the winter season, let a guide take you to the locations that are open instead of figuring out on your own where you can and cannot go.
 Check out this Yosemite Valley Winter Hiking Tour.

-For other options like two-day trips, see this list of Yosemite National Park Trips from San Francisco
+For other options like two-day trips, see this list of Yosemite National Park Trips from San Francisco.

 How many days do you need in Yosemite?